jsiek/B522-PL-Foundations/Unification.lagda.md

 ```

 The unification of algorithm Martelli and Montanari considers one
-equation at a time from the list of equations `eqs`, performing one of
+equation at a time from the list of equations `eqs` and performs one
-the following actions depending on the form of the equation.
-In the
+of the following actions.
+In the process, the algorithm accumulates
-process, the algorithm accumulates the solution, a substitution σ.
+the solution, a substitution σ.

 1. Remove trivial equations:

         ⟨ ` x , ` x ⟩ ∷ eqs , σ

    becomes

         eqs , σ

 2. Eliminate variables via substiution: